EpiphanySoft/oo/Readme.md

 ```

 While this is typically easy to handle (when it is detected), "paranoia code" just makes
 the overall codebase that much more complex.
-Using `Widget`, the `destroy()` method is
+Using `Widget`, the `destroy()` method ensures
-guarded to ensure that secondary calls are ignored.
+that secondary calls are ignored.

-This is just the start of what `Widget` offers to make classes easier to get right.
+This example is just the start of what [Widget](./docs/Widget.md) provides:

-The core features of [Widget](./docs/Widget.md) are:

  - [Common life-cycle](#_lifecycle)
  - [Mixins](#_mixins) (or multiple inheritance) ([more](./docs/Mixins.md))